ferrufino/ferrufino.github.io/_posts/2021-09-22-window-slidding-pattern.md

 date: 2021-09-22 13:10 +0800
 ---

-The following pattern evaluates sub-windows within an array/string/linked-list.\
+The following pattern evaluates slidding windows within an array/string/linked-list.\
 We keep a sub-window of evaluation and when a condition is met, it 'slides' to the right.

 Below I describe few examples of this pattern being applied in C++ and Swift.